 Although electric storage heaters will never be efficient as a gas or oil boiler, they are a good solution for some smaller properties such as flats where central heating cannot be installed.

 What are the disadvantages of storage heaters?

 One of the main problems is that Storage Heaters are relatively inefficient.
 It is impossible for a storage heater to store 100% of the heat generated.
 Therefore, they are required to store more heat than is actually required for the next day.
 This means that although electric convection heating is 100% efficient, storage heaters need to use more electricity than standard convectors.

 Also, electricity prices tend to be, on average, around three times higher than gas prices per unit of energy, which means that any type of electric storage heater will be relatively expensive to run.

 Another problem is associated with time and temperature control.
 As the electricity is stored for the next day’s heating requirement, there may not be enough warmth if the weather is exceptionally cold and not enough heat has been stored; or conversely if too much heat has been stored and the weather it very warm then it can be make your home uncomfortable.

 We are able to obtain funding for Electric Storage Heaters for some properties.
-Alternatively, if you would prefer to have a Central Heating System installed (eg using Mains Gas, LPG or Oil) then we may be also able to obtain funding to help towards this.
+Alternatively, if you would prefer to have a Central Heating System installed (if you do not currently have radiators in your property), then we may be able to obtain funding to help towards this.

 An energy assessment will need to be carried out on your property to establish whether it is suitable and to calculate how much funding may be available.
 This funding is based upon how much carbon dioxide will be saved by installing replacement storage heaters or a central heating system.
 The amount of funding varies and is allocated on a first-come, first-served basis.

-Please contact us on 0330 223 0333 to arrange a free, no-obligation survey of your property, or alternatively you can enter your details on our contact page and one of our energy advisors will contact you.
+Please contact us on 0330 223 0333 to discuss your requirements or alternatively you can enter your details in the Call Back box above and we will contact you.